noseka1/ansible-base/roles/openshift_vault/README.md

 * Define secure roles and policies.
 This Ansible role leaves the access to secrets in Vault wide open.
 * Implement a secure unsealing process
 * Scale Vault to multiple replicas
 * Choose a storage backend for Vault.
-See also [Storage overview](https://www.vaultproject.io/docs/configuration/storage) for list of available storage options.
+See also [Storage overview](https://www.vaultproject.io/docs/configuration/storage) for the list of available storage options.
 * Enable authentication against an Identity Provider like LDAP, Okta, ....
 See [Auth Methods](https://www.vaultproject.io/docs/auth) for the list of available authentication methods.